JeffryGonzalez/help-desk/docs/Plan.md

 They are *also* a user, I suppose.
 I *think* they should be able to log issues, and log them on behalf of another user.

 Finding users by:  Last Name | Email Address

+## Hypermedia on the `/api/users/{id}`?

+Thinking this can all be relative links for now.

+- Could contain links to their:
+	- Contact Information `/api/users/{id}/contact`
+	- Incidents `/api/users/{id}/incidents`
+		- Maybe this could be "staged" incidents and actually submitted incidents.
+		- Is it important to differentiate the two?
+			- An incident isn't put through the flow until it is [[Events#Logged]]
+			-